ChaserTlss/vim_config/bundle/YouCompleteMe/README.md

 variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.
 During setup, select _Desktop development with C++_ in _Workloads_.
-- [7-zip][7z-download].
-Required to build YCM with semantic support for C-family languages.
+- [7-zip 16.04 or later][7z-download].
+Required to build YCM with semantic
+support for C-family languages.

 Compiling YCM **with** semantic support for C-family languages: